Who We Are

 The Independent Directors are intended to represent a diversity of experience and interests, being individuals known and respected on a regional and national basis and representative of the Canadian population, including gender, linguistic, minority and geographic representation.

 The Industry Directors represent each of the ILEC, Cableco and Other Participating Service Provider categories.
-The current appointed Industry Directors are Marten Burns (ILEC), Dennis Béland (Cableco) and Jill Schatz (Other).
+The current appointed Industry Directors are Ruby Barber (ILEC), Dennis Béland (Cableco) and Bram Abramson (Other).